 If the seedbed is good, the outcome will be

 Mattress companies spend a lot of money telling us we need a better bed.
-They tout the benefits of foam versus springs versus air, with the main argument being that people perform better when they’ve had a good night’s sleep in a decent bed.
-It should come as no surprise to feed and forage producers that the same premise works when talking about seeds – if their bed is good, their outcomes will be too.
+They tout the benefits of foam versus springs versus air.
+The main argument is that people perform better when they’ve had a good night’s sleep in a decent bed.
+It should come as no surprise to feed and forage producers that the same premise works when talking about seeds!
+If their bed is good, their outcomes will be too.

 In order for seeds to germinate properly and get the start they need to produce yields at harvest, creating and preparing an adequate seedbed is critical.
 Seedbed prep encompasses everything from soil matrix and composition to surfacing and tillage.
 It’s the important work of surfacing and tillage we’ll focus on in this blog post.

-One of the challenges in preparing seedbeds, especially for export crops like oaten hay where production quality is determined in part by the concentration of contaminants like weeds, rocks, and soil, is balancing the early needs of the seeds with the later needs of the finished crop.
+One challenge when preparing seedbeds is balancing the seeds’ early needs, with the later needs of the finished crop.
+This is especially important for export crops like oaten hay, where production quality is determined in part by the concentration of contaminants like weeds, rocks, and soil.
 Finding a middle ground – no pun intended – is difficult without proper tillage and finishing implements.
 Seeds for cereal crops require good seed-to-soil contact in seedbeds that have a firm finish with well-integrated organic matter.
-Managing weeds, rolling down rocks, and still maintaining soil contact for germinating seeds is an excellent application for harrows and coil packers.
+Harrows and coil packers are excellent for managing weeds, rolling down rocks, and still maintaining soil contact for germinating seeds.

 Using harrows to assist with herbicides